-Through residential and day programming, the North Dakota School for the Deaf/Resource Center for Deaf and Hard of Hearing (NDSD/RCDHH) will provide optimum educational, social/emotional, and cultural experiences for deaf and hard of hearing children (preschool through 8th grade) and will serve as a resource center for outreach services for all North Dakota citizens who are deaf and/or hard of hearing (infants through senior citizens).
+Through residential and day programming, the North Dakota School for the Deaf/Resource Center (NDSD/RC) will provide optimum educational, social/emotional, and cultural experiences for deaf and hard of hearing children (preschool through 8th grade) and will serve as a resource center for outreach services for all North Dakota citizens who are deaf and/or hard of hearing (infants through senior citizens).
 As per recent legislation (ND Century Code 25-07-12), the school for the deaf may collaborate (not compete) with public and private entities for the provision of services to adult individuals who are deaf or hard of hearing.

-Through a caring, nurturing 24-hour residential and academic program and through outreach programming, NDSD/RCDHH provides educational and social opportunities which assist all students to attain their fullest potential.
+Through a caring, nurturing 24-hour residential and academic program and through outreach programming, NDSD/RC provides educational and social opportunities which assist all students to attain their fullest potential.

 Emphasis is placed on meeting the unique needs of each child, fostering positive values, good health, and community involvement, and encouraging each student to view learning as a lifelong endeavor in an ever-changing world.